thanos-io/thanos/docs/proposals/202005_query_logging.md

 Each of the use case of the sub-part would be described and a possible implementation would be discussed -

-#### Using Middlewares -
+#### Using Middlewares

 Since Middlewares are a good chunk of the implementation, it makes sense to discuss briefly about -

 * How we are going to use the middlewares in our logging.
 * How can users can configure it?
-* Discuss the different types of middlewares that we plan to use.
+* Discuss the policy of logging by the middlewares.

-**Usage of Middlewares** : As it has been suggested by the diagram above, we plan to put in interceptors/middlewares to intercept the connection for a server implementation and client implementation.
+**Usage of Middlewares** : As it has been suggested by the diagram above, we plan to put in interceptors/middlewares to intercept the connection for a server implementation.

 The middlewares helps in intercepting the queries flowing before a client, and all the queries leaving the server.

 The middlewares provide a nice abstraction to log the queries because we have the following objective from the logging -

-* Log all the queries
+* Log all the queries.
-* Log some specific queries
+* Log some specific queries.
-* Logging at a certain level(Debug / Info)
+* Logging at a certain level(Debug / Info).
-* Have a same request-id for a given request
+* Have a same request-id for a given request.

 All of the goals are easily possible using grpc middlewares, as the grpc-ecosystem has a nice set of middlewares that makes the above possible, so we can just plug and play our middlewares

 For HTTP, all these nice middlewares are not present, so we need to code up our implementation performing the same logic.

 **User specific configurations** : Currently we are going to provide the following user facing configurations for using the request logger -
 * Use pre-defined adaptive logging policy.
 * The Adaptive Logging policy plans to include logging of only requests that return an error, or crosses a specific duration of time.
-* The level for high latency requests is `DEBUG`.
+* The level for all requests is `INFO`.
 Error, however would be logged at the `ERROR` level.
-* We would add in a flag to turn on/off request logging, and another flag to accept the log file path where we can log the details.
+* We would add in a flag to turn on/off request logging.
-* All the audit/adaptive logging can be logged into the respective files by passing the path of the files as a cli argument.
 * Request Logging would be turned off by default, and default logging would be in stdout.
 For logging all the requests, we would accept a flag for the enabling the same.
-* Currently the policy for request logging is hardcoded, may be extended as a user based policy later.
+* *Currently the policy for request logging is hard-coded, may be extended as a user based policy later.*

-**Types of Middlewares** : We are going to use the following middlewares for achieving the above objectives -
+**Policy of Request Logging** : We are going to use the following middleware decider for achieving the above objectives -

-* [`logging.WithDecider`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L51) - This `grpc.Option` would help us in deciding the logic whether a given request should be logged or not.
-This should help in logging specific / all queries
+* [`logging.WithDecider`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L51) - This `option` would help us in deciding the logic whether a given request should be logged or not.
+This should help in logging specific / all queries.
+It is all pre request interception.
-* [`logging.WithLevels`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L58) - This `grpc.Option` would help us in fixating the level of query that we might want to log.
-So based on a query hitting a certain criteria, we can switch the levels of it
+* [`logging.WithLevels`](https://github.com/grpc-ecosystem/go-grpc-middleware/blob/v2/interceptors/logging/options.go#L58) - This `option` would help us in fixating the level of query that we might want to log.
+So based on a query hitting a certain criteria, we can switch the levels of it.
 * For using the request-id, we can store the request-id in the metadata of the `context`, and while logging, we can use it.
-* Same equivalent for the HTTP can be implemented for mirroring the logic of gRPC middlewares
+* Same equivalent for the HTTP can be implemented for mirroring the logic of *gRPC middlewares*.
+* So we would generally have request logging and options:
+  1. No request logging.
+  2. Log Finish call of the request.
+  4. Log start and finish call - Audit Log.

 #### Request Logging

-Query Logging in Thanos would be implemented as a one logger, Request Logger.
+**Query Logging** in Thanos would be implemented as a one logger, **Request Logger**.
 This is done in considering that Adaptive is a specific case of Audit Logging, and would make sense to keep the similar logical components together, rather than creating another distinction between them.
 We might however discuss the specific sub-cases of the request logging, namely adaptive and audit logging for enumerating the purpose of it.

 #### Use case 1: Audit Logging